Living Off-Campus

 I'm at the end of my lease - now what?

-• Write a letter to the leasing office two months prior to ensure termination of lease.
+- Write a email to the leasing office two months prior to ensure termination of lease.

-• Hand deliver and ensure whoever receives letter, signs your copy for your records.
+- Hand deliver and ensure whoever receives email, signs your copy for your records.

-• Write a reminder letter to the leasing office one month prior to ensure termination of lease.
+- Write a reminder email to the leasing office one month prior to ensure termination of lease.

-• Hand deliver and ensure whoever receives reminder letter, signs your copy for your records.
+- Hand deliver and ensure whoever receives reminder email, signs your copy for your records.

 Off-Campus Connections